Lithograph vs Serigraph vs Giclee: Process, Edition, Signature, Paper, Condition and Value Clues

 • Edition control: limited, signed runs help more than open editions or decorative decor prints.

-• Market context: the Leonard Auction lot combining lithograph and giclée work at $350 is a reminder that process alone does not lift demand.
+• Market context: the Leonard Auction lot combining lithograph and giclée work at market-dependent values is a reminder that process alone does not lift demand.

 The buyer usually asks whether the image was created as a collectible edition or simply printed later as a retail product.
 If the giclée is tied to a serious artist and a disciplined edition, it can still perform well; if not, the market often treats it as wall art rather than an investment print.